storybookjs/marko/docs/addons/addon-catalog.md

 }
 ```

-The `package.json` above appears like so in the catalog.
+The `package.json` above appears like below in the catalog.
+See an example of a production package.json [here](https://github.com/chromaui/storybook-outline/blob/main/package.json).

 ![Storybook addon in the catalog](./addon-display.png)